Badalp139/Student-Management-System/README.md

 ## Features.

-.Student Registration: Allows students to register and update their personal information.
+#.
+Student Registration: Allows students to register and update their personal information.

-.Course Management: Admin can add, update, and delete courses.
+.
+Course Management: Admin can add, update, and delete courses.
 Students can view available courses and enroll.

-.Grade Tracking: Admin and faculty can assign grades to students.
+.
+Grade Tracking: Admin and faculty can assign grades to students.
 Students can view their grades.

-.Attendance Tracking: Tracks student attendance for each course and provides reports.
+.
+Attendance Tracking: Tracks student attendance for each course and provides reports.

-.User Roles: Different user roles including Admin, Faculty, and Student with specific access permissions.
+.
+User Roles: Different user roles including Admin, Faculty, and Student with specific access permissions.

-.Responsive UI: Built with a user-friendly interface using Bootstrap, ensuring accessibility across all devices.
+.
+Responsive UI: Built with a user-friendly interface using Bootstrap, ensuring accessibility across all devices.

 ## Technologies Used.